Hacettepe-University-CMP681-2020-Spring/ir-term-project-zeynep-gokce/README.md

 # Content Based Image Retrieval System for Inria Holidays Dataset
-This is explanation of the image retrieval system for all sample images on [Inria Holidays Dataset](http://lear.inrialpes.fr/~jegou/data.php).
+This is an explanation of the image retrieval system for all sample images on [Inria Holidays Dataset](http://lear.inrialpes.fr/~jegou/data.php).

 ## Dataset Preparation

-The dataset has 500 different groups.The first images for each group are used as query image, others are image database.
+The dataset has 500 different groups.
+The first images for each group are used as query images, others are image database.
 For this reason, two different folders (query_images and data_images) are created under ./dataset/images/ folder.

 ## Feature Extraction